Buying a small business

 4. whether there are any nearby competitors.

-You (or a due diligence team consisting of a lawyer, accountant) send the seller a list of the types of business records you would like to inspect.
-You can also request the seller’s permission to physically inspect key equipment and the premises.
+You (for a larger business, a due diligence team consisting of a solicitor and an accountant) send the seller a list of the types of business records you would like to inspect.
+You may also request the seller’s permission to physically inspect key equipment and the premises.

-The seller provides that information in person or by email, or they can upload the information to a secure document sharing platform (a data room) accessible to your due diligence team.
+The seller provides that information in person or by email (for a larger business they can upload the information to a secure document sharing platform (a data room) accessible to your due diligence team).

-You or your due diligence team ask seller for additional documents and ask them questions about the information they provide.
+You (or for a larger business, your due diligence team) ask the seller for additional documents and ask them questions about the information they provide.

 The seller responds to your questions.
-You or your due diligence team assess any concerns you have about the business and consider potential solutions or options to be raised with the seller to reduce risks associated with the purchase.
+You (or for a larger business, your due diligence team) decide if you have any concerns about the business and consider potential solutions or options to raise with the seller to reduce risks associated with the purchase.

 Proceeding with the Purchase